the-best-developer/voicer-fe/README.md

 -    feature four
 -    feature five

-## 1️⃣ Tech Stack
+## Tech Stack

 ### Front end built using:

-#### _Front end framework goes here_
+#### React

-🚫 Why did you choose this framework?
+Why did you choose this framework?

--    point one
--    point two
--    point three
+-    well documented
+-    team is familiar with it
+-    does what we want it to do without any issues
+-    very well maintained

+#### Node Sass

+Why did you choose this framework?

+-    easy to use with react

+#### axios

+Why did you choose this framework?

--    point four
+-    well documented

-🚫List the rest of the front end features and libraries in the same format as the framework above.
+-    team is familiar with it

-#### Front end deployed to `🚫insert service here`
+#### Front end deployed to Netlify

 #### [Back end](🚫link to back end repo here) built using: